 The Manassas Campus is located in western Prince William County on a 100 acre site next to the Manassas National Battlefield.
 The campus primarily serves the residents of western Prince William and Fairfax counties and the cities of Manassas and Manassas Park.
 In 1999, the Mary Louise Jackson Amphitheater was opened.
 In Spring 2012, the Harry J. Parrish Hall opened at the Manassas Campus.

 The Medical Education Campus (MEC) opened in the Fall of 2003 in Springfield.
 The MEC is a collaborative effort between NOVA, George Mason University, Virginia Commonwealth University and regional public school systems.
 The MEC offers many different health-related programs and features state-of-the-art classrooms and laboratories, dental clinics and a clinical practice site for nursing and allied health students.
-The MEC offers a special nursing program called Momentum 2+1 that specifically prepares graduates to transfer to the Bachelor of Science Degree in Nursing at George Mason University.
+The MEC offers a special nursing program that specifically prepares graduates to transfer to the Bachelor of Science Degree in Nursing at George Mason University.
 The MEC is also a member of the NoVa HealthFORCE, an initiative of The Northern Virginia Health Care Workforce Alliance (NVHCWA), addressing issues in the Health Care profession.

-Academic Divisions: Allied Health and Nursing
+Academic Divisions: Health Sciences and Nursing

 NOVA’s Woodbridge Campus sits on 109 tree-lined acres in eastern Prince William County and includes four academic buildings, sports fields, tennis courts, a beautiful lake, two theatres and the state-of-the-art Regional Center for Workforce Education and Training.
 The Woodbridge Campus offers distinctive programs including Air Conditioning & Refrigeration, Massage Therapy, Film & Photography, Cybersecurity and English as a Second Language in addition to many other degree and certificate programs to more than 11,000 students.
 The Woodbridge Campus provides off campus instruction at several locations including area high schools and Quantico and Fort Belvoir military bases.